-Editor's note: John Baldoni is an internationally recognized leadership educator, executive coach, speaker, and author of 10 books, including Lead by Example, The AMA Handbook of Leadership, Lead Your Boss and his latest, Lead With Purpose, Giving Your Organization a Reason to Believe in Itself.
+Editor’s Note: John Baldoni is a leadership educator, executive coach, speaker, and author of 10 books, including Lead by Example, The AMA Handbook of Leadership, Lead Your Boss and his latest, Lead With Purpose, Giving Your Organization a Reason to Believe in Itself.

 When you assume a position of authority, either formally as a manager or informally as a team leader, you make the choice to lead.
 Management is the discipline of getting things done right.
 Leadership is the art of doing what is right for good of the organization.
 In other words, management is execution; leadership is inspiration.